acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

   - Power on the DPA side A (|dpaa_on|_)
   - It is likely advisable to first issue a ``WSVIDALLDN`` to power off the video boards (|wsvidalldn|), particularly if *Chandra* is heading into the radiation belts.
-(The video boards are powered through the DEA and so would remain on if the DPA tripped during a science run.)
+(The video boards are powered through the DEA and so would remain on if the DPA powered off during a science run.)
   - Reload the patches and restart DEA housekeeping (|stdfoptg|_)
   - Reset the focal plane temperature to -121 :math:`^\circ{\rm C}` (|fptemp_121|_)